borisdivjak/LaunchPad-for-Maschine/README.md

 Whenever you make any changes in the software or using another controller, you should update the LaunchPad with the 'session' button.

-### Turn patterns on/off by pressing individual pattern pads
+### Activate patterns by pressing individual pattern pads

+### Mute patterns / groups by pressing an empty pattern pad

 ### Activate all patterns in a row by pressing the 'scene selection' buttons
 The scene selection buttons are the ones in the right-most column on your LaunchPad.
 They are most likely labelled with right-pointing arrows.

 ### Create a new empty pattern by holding 'user' and pressing an empty pattern

-### Align pattern changes to your beat by holding the 'keys' button
+### Sync pattern changes to your beat by holding the 'keys' button